jruels/openshift-admin/labs/openshift-deploy/index.md

 1. When the installation finishes, the installer will provide you the kubeadmin user, password, and OpenShift Web Console URL.
 Note them down.

-2. In order to be able to access your SNO from a terminal, run the following command to expose the `kubeconfig` file:
+2. In order to access your cluster using terminal utilities, run the following command to export the `kubeconfig` file:

    ```plaintext
    export KUBECONFIG=/home/ec2-user/auth/kubeconfig